Holy Land Travel Orientation

 The Use of My Bible

-Over the years, I have moved over to using my cell phone for the Bible teachings due to the wind and ease of use.
-However, because I'm now known in all our videos with my Bible in hand, I now put my cell phone in my Bible when teaching.
+Over the years, I have moved to using my cell phone for Bible teachings due to the wind and ease of use.
+However, because I'm known in all our videos to be holding my Bible, I now put my cell phone in my Bible when teaching.

 When to Ask Questions